Mengkai-Source/docker-API/dockeredAPI/README.md

 Interactive API docs¶
 Now you can go to http://192.168.99.100/docs or http://127.0.0.1/docs (or equivalent, using your Docker host).

-You will see the automatic interactive API documentation (provided by Swagger UI):
+You will see the automatic interactive API documentation (provided by Swagger UI)

+In Dockerfile:
+CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "80"]
+This adjusts the Uvicorn command to use the new module main (instead of app.main as directory app is not added in docker container) to import the FastAPI object app.